 Salted Caramel Balayage

-Salted caramel balayage is the perfect twist for brunettes who want something luminous without the warmth.
-With its creamy ash tones and subtle glow, it’s polished, dimensional, and quietly striking.
+Salted or beige caramel balayage is the cooler-toned option for brunettes who want luminous dimension without the golden warmth.

 Color Placement & Highlight Techniques